 Before we go any further, a little background info.
-My son goes to a private montessori school.
-We pay a handsome sum for him to attend.
+My son goes to a private Montessori school.
+We pay for him to attend.
 We chose this school because public schools in Canada are geared toward one type of student and one type of student only, while there are many ways to learn.
 I wanted my son to have the best possible chance of being taught in a way that he learned best and that’s why I chose student-led Montessori.

-I did my homework on this school, and we took a trip here before we moved here to visit it and take a tour.
-While my husband and I were shown around, I asked, “there is no religious affiliation here is there?”, to which the administrator told us there was none.
+I did my homework on this school, and we took a trip before we moved here to visit it and take a tour.
+While my husband and I were shown around, I asked, “there is no religious affiliation here is there?” to which the administrator responded that there was none.
 I thought I was free and clear of having to deal with my little one being taught horseshit.

 So, you can imagine my surprise when I heard that his math teacher was telling him lies.

 “She said that Jesus lived a long time ago and now he is dead and food banks were his idea”

 “It is true, Mommy!
 Ms. Blah Blah said!”

 Now I’m mad.
 I’m scowling as I picture myself marching into the administrator’s office, blaspheming like satan on Christmas and demanding a fucking answer.